- Tom McCook, Co-owner & Director, Instructor

 Co-owner & Business Manager

 Together with Tom, Karen owns and manages Center of Balance.
 She oversees the business, planning and financial matters of the studio as well as designs the marketing materials and maintains the website.
 Karen's background is in non-profit management and fundraising, communications, and international political advocacy.
-Her work has been mainly involved in global environmental and human rights issues, with focus in Central and South America.
+Her work has been mainly involved in global environmental and human rights issues.
 She was the Development Director of Pesticide Action Network and National Press Director for Oxfam America, an international social justice and disaster-relief agency.
 She holds a BA in political science from Tufts University in Boston.
 Karen has been practicing Pilates and Yoga since 1997, and completed PhysicalMind Institute's Initiation 101 Pilates Mat training with Tom in 2001, and Balanced Body's CoreAlign 1 & 2 in 2010.